 After you have completed the Getting Started steps, do the following:

 In the Cloud Console, select Trace, and then Trace list, or click the following button:

 Make sure you select one of the projects you have configured for cross-project trace viewing.
 In the previous example, you would select either project

 It can take a few minutes for traces to appear the first time you use Trace.
-For more details, go to Finding and viewing traces.
+For more details, see Finding and viewing traces.
 The following screenshot shows a sample Trace list page: